Instructions to Authors

 - Submission of a manuscript is a representation that it has not been copyrighted, published, or currently submitted for publication elsewhere.

-Manuscripts should be submitted electronically only in a PDF version of it.
-An e-mail address of the corresponding author must be provided.
+- Manuscripts should be submitted electronically only in a PDF version of it.
+An e-mail address, as well as an alternate e-mail address of the corresponding author, must be provided.
+A telephone number where the corresponding author can be reached is also requested.
 Simultaneous multiple submissions of several papers are not accepted.
 In the reviewing process, successive submissions of the revised paper and related material must be done by electronic means only in PDF format.
-Once accepted, a final electronic version of the manuscript, typed in Microsoft Word (IBM compatible) with text, equations, tables, figures, French abstract, key words, etc. will be required, together with a PDF version of it.
+Once accepted, a final electronic version of the manuscript, typed in Microsoft Word with text, equations, tables, figures, French abstract, key words, etc. will be required, together with a PDF version of it.
 The electronic versions must reach the Editor by e-mail (as an Attachment).

 - All manuscripts will be copy edited to conform to house style.

-- The manuscript, including the abstract, references, and captions, should be neatly typed in English, double-spaced on one side only of good letter size 8 1/2 x11-in.
+- The manuscript, including the title (no longer than 20 words), abstract, references, and captions, should be neatly typed in English, double-spaced single-column on one side only of good letter size 8 1/2 x11-in.
 (21.6 x 28-cm) white paper with ample margins.
+The manuscript should be self-contained with all its material, such as figures and Tables, positioned at the place where they are first mentioned.
 All pages should be numbered in a single sequence beginning with the title and abstract page.
 Lengthy papers should be broken down into numbered sections with headings and, if appropriate, subheadings.
 Headings should not be used with short papers.
+If there are Appendixes, they should be listed as Appendix A, Appendix B, etc. and each provided with a title.

 - An abstract is to be provided.
-To assure accurate and useful indexing, authors are requested to furnish a list of up to 10 key words or short descriptive phrases.
+To assure accurate and useful indexing, authors are requested to furnish a list of up to 10 key words or short descriptive phrases, each phrase no longer than 4 words.
 A translation of the abstract into French must be provided.

 - Equations should be neatly typed, punctuated and aligned to bring out their structure, and numbered on the right.
 Mathematical operation signs, indicating continuity of the expression should be placed at the left of the second and succeeding lines.
 Use × rather than the centered dot, except for scalar products of vectors.
 The solidus (/) should be used instead of built-up fractions in running text, and in display whenever clarity would not be jeopardized.
 Use "exp" for complicated exponents.